These steps can help you to achieve qualified teacher status (QTS), which you need to teach in many primary and secondary schools in England.

 You need QTS to teach in most primary and secondary schools in England but you do not need a PGCE to teach.
 Explore the age groups and specialisms you could qualify to teach.

-You can find postgraduate teacher training courses in England(opens in new window).
+Find postgraduate teacher training courses -

 Apply for teacher training